 Here are some of our pro-tips for catching halibut when you come fishing in Ketchikan Alaska:

 - Ensure you have the right gear: Halibut can be much heavier and stronger than salmon so be sure to have a sturdy rod and strong lines that can put with a heavy haul.

-- Choose the right bait: Halibut hunt primarily through smell so we often throw over some salmon heads to attract them in.
+- Choose the right bait: Halibut hunt primarily through smell, so we often throw over some salmon heads to attract them in.

-- Dropping the bait: Once you’re ready to actually drop your bait in the water, don’t let it race to the bottom.
+- Dropping the bait: Once you’re ready actually to drop your bait in the water, don’t let it race to the bottom.
 Let your line out slowly and stop every 50 feet or so to minimize tangling.